 Without a robust sales hiring strategy a company is at risk of ending up in a costly cycle of consistent turnover.
 Recruiting wrongly and losing an employee means having to hire someone else to fill that position – and that’s expensive.

 But great sales teams don’t come about by accident.
 Finding the right people with the right qualities – those that display the highest levels of sales engagement – isn’t easy.
-Sarah Campbell from Kickstart Careers believes the expertise and experience of a sales manager is crucial in order to identify and recruit the most talented individuals.

 Tips on optimizing your sales management hiring strategy